 - Within approximately four steps of the casket the WC gives the subdued command “Haaalt” on the left with another right step and close.
 When the oncoming team halts, the guards at the casket come to Attention.

 - All three automatically salute (with a three-second count up and down).
 DO NOT SALUTE EACH OTHER, the salute is for the flag.
 The guards at the casket do not salute.

 - Upon dropping their salutes, all four guards exchange places in the same amount of steps without flanking and execute a three-count about face.
 When all guards reach their spots, the off-going team salutes, and after dropping their salutes, simultaneously execute a modified Three-Count About Face (“T”, “L” Step) and depart.

 - The newly placed guards now go to Stand at Ease.

 Casket Watch Guard Change: Old Guards Move Inward

 Casket Watch Guard Change: Old Guards and WC Salute Flag and Depart

 The Final Watch ceremony can be used before the pall bearers enter the room to retrieve the casket for transportation to the burial site.

-- The WC enters the room and marches to a position approximately six paces from the casket, halts and gives a silent salute.
+- The WC enters the room and marches to a position approximately six paces from the casket and halts.
+Guards assume Attention.